History of rail transport: France

-In France, railways were first operated by private coal companies the first legal agreement to build a railway was given in 1823 and the line (from Saint-Étienne to Andrézieux) was operated in 1827.
-Much of the equipment was imported from Britain but this stimulated machinery makers, which soon created a national heavy industry.
-Trains became a national medium for the modernization of backward regions and a leading advocate of this approach was the poet-politician Alphonse de Lamartine.
+In France, the first railways were operated by private coal companies.
+The first legal agreement to build a railway was signed in 1823, and the line (Saint-Étienne to Andrézieux) started operation in 1827.
+Much of the equipment was imported from Britain, but demand soon spurred a national heavy industry.
+Trains became a national medium for the modernization of backward regions.
+A leading advocate of this approach was the poet-politician Alphonse de Lamartine.
 One writer hoped that railways might improve the lot of "populations two or three centuries behind their fellows" and eliminate "the savage instincts born of isolation and misery."
-Consequently, France built a centralized system that radiated from Paris (plus lines that cut east to west in the south).
+France built a centralized system that radiated out from Paris, which also included lines that cut east to west in the south.
 This design was intended to achieve political and cultural goals rather than maximize efficiency.

-After some consolidation, six companies controlled monopolies of their regions, subject to close control by the government in terms of fares, finances and even minute technical details.
-The central government department of Ponts et Chaussées [bridges and roads] brought in British engineers and workers, handled much of the construction work, provided engineering expertise and planning, land acquisition and construction of permanent infrastructure such as the track bed, bridges and tunnels.
-It also subsidized militarily necessary lines along the German border, which was considered necessary for the national defense.
-Private operating companies provided management, hired labor, laid the tracks and built and operated stations.
+After some time, six companies consolidated monopolies over their regions, subject to close government control of fares, finances, and even minute technical details.
+The central government department of Ponts et Chaussées (bridges and roads) brought in British engineers and workers, handled much of the construction work, provided engineering expertise and planning, acquired land, and built permanent infrastructure such as the track bed, bridges and tunnels.
+It also subsidized military lines along the German border, which was considered necessary for national defense.
+Private operating companies provided management, hired labor, laid the tracks, and built and operated stations.
 They purchased and maintained the rolling stock—6,000 locomotives were in operation in 1880, which averaged 51,600 passengers a year or 21,200 tons of freight.